netguru/xcconfigs/Documentation/Tutorial.md

 | `CFBundleVersion`<br />(Bundle version)                           | `$(PRODUCT_BUNDLE_VERSION)`        |
 | `CFBundleShortVersionString`<br />(Bundle versions string, short) | `$(PRODUCT_BUNDLE_VERSION_STRING)` |

-After the change, the Info.plist should look like in the below screenshot:
+After the change, the `Info.plist` should look like in the below screenshot:

 ![](Images/usage-update-info-plist.gif)

-### 5. Assign configurations in xcodeproj
+### Step 6: Assign configurations in xcodeproj

 This is the final step.

-Select the project file in Navigator panel, go to project's General tab and assign appropriate xcconfig files in the Configurations section:
+Select the project file in Navigator panel, go to project's General tab and assign appropriate `*.xcconfig` files in the Configurations section:

 ![](Images/usage-assign-project-configurations.gif)

-### 6. Build the project!
+### Step 7: Build the project!

 Everything should be configured properly by now.
-Test the configuration bu building the project.
+Test the configuration by building the project.
 If it builds without errors, all is good!

 ![](Images/usage-build.gif)

+If not, sorry... :trollface: